Skip to content

 Our Project

-The world is faced with growing threats from multiple, interacting environmental challenges ranging from chemical pollution to increasing demands and diminishing supplies of freshwater to loss of biodiversity to the climate crisis.
-Indigenous communities are particularly vulnerable to these threats as a result of a long history of injustice.
-At the same time, their holistic worldview, long tenure on the lands and waters and time-tested stewardship practices provide the local knowledge necessary to understand and respond to environmental challenges.
-What is lacking are the resources and technical expertise to combine Indigenous Knowledges with the latest advances in data collection and analysis.
+The world faces growing threats from multiple, interconnected environmental challenges, including chemical pollution, increasing freshwater demands amid diminishing supplies, biodiversity loss, and the climate crisis.
+Indigenous communities are particularly vulnerable due to a long history of injustice.
+However, a holistic worldview, long-standing relationship with the land and water, and time-tested stewardship practices provide essential knowledge for understanding and responding to these challenges.
+What remains lacking are the resources and technical expertise to integrate Indigenous Knowledges with the latest advancements in Earth Data Science.

 Project Proposal